serendio-labs/diskoveror-ta/README.md

 ### System Architecture

-The intended architecture of the system is as given below.
+The architecture of the system is as given below.

 ![System Architecture](/Diskoverer_architecture.png "System Architechture")